 The graduating student will receive 60 hours of college credit for the required courses.
 Students receiving the Associate of Science in Teaching Degree from BPCC may transfer all coursework into any four year Louisiana Elementary Education (Grades 1-5) program.
 Recipients of the Associate of Science in Teaching must complete all coursework with a 2.500 GPA or better, pass PRAXIS I and II (0014), and complete an electronic portfolio prior to graduating.

 In order to be admitted into the AST program, a student must be eligible for enrollment at BPCC.
-COMPASS and/or ACT scores should be on file, and all developmental coursework must be completed with a "C" or better.
+ACCUPLACER and/or ACT scores should be on file, and all developmental coursework must be completed with a "C" or better.
 A minimum GPA of 2.500 is required for admission.
 Students seeking entry into the program must submit an AST application including letter of recommendation and résumé.
 Additionally, applicants must participate in an entrance interview, complete an on-demand writing sample, and complete a sex offender and FBI criminal history background check.
 The cost of the background check is paid by the applicant, and it is completed only after acceptance into the program has been determined.